EvilBorsch/openwebui-deepresearch/README.md

 - PAGE_TOOL_LIMIT — default 20
 - SESSION_TTL_SECONDS — default 3600
 - ENV_FILE — optional .env file path (default .env)
-- AUTH_TOKEN — Bearer token required for all API calls
+- AUTH_TOKEN — Bearer token for /tools endpoints

 ### Authorization

 - Set `AUTH_TOKEN` in your `.env`.
+- Bearer auth is enforced only on `/tools/*` endpoints.
+- Health and root endpoints are open (no auth): `/healthz`, `/`.
-- Clients must send header: `Authorization: Bearer <AUTH_TOKEN>`.
+- Clients must send header on tools calls: `Authorization: Bearer <AUTH_TOKEN>`.
-- If `AUTH_TOKEN` is unset, the API allows all requests (not recommended for production).
+- If `AUTH_TOKEN` is unset, tools endpoints allow all requests (not recommended for production).

 ### Example Requests